VIDA-NYU/openclean-core/docs/README.md

 ### Editing the Documentation

-You can edit any `.rst` file, and then use the following to command to compile the docs:
+You can edit any `.rst` file, and then use the following (in the docs/ directory) to command to compile the docs:

      sphinx-build -b html . build/